engin100/980/project/project.md

 The goal is to observe how each sensor reacts to large, fast variations and confirm its responsiveness.
 For each sensor, you must create plots that clearly show a “spike” and explain what you did to get this “spike”.

 <div class="primer-spec-callout info" markdown="1">
 **Note:** The humidity sensor should be the only one that cannot create a **spike**.
 Still, we should see a significant change, but not over a short period like the other sensors.
-It will look more like a hill. **If you chose the humidity sensor, you must explain why in the Go/No-Go Presentations.**
+It will look more like a hill. **If you chose the humidity sensor, you must explain why the humidity sensor behaves like this in the Go/No-Go Presentation.**
 </div>

 ### 4. Elevator Test